jasp-stats/jasp-desktop/Resources/Help/analyses/abtestbayesian.md

 ### Input
 ---------

+#### Data
+The input data needs to contain the following elements:

+- Number of successes in group 1 (control condition)
+- Number of trials in group 1 (control condition)
+- Number of successes in group 2 (experimental condition)
+- Number of trials in group 2 (experimental condition)

+1. Each of the above elements needs to an integer.
+2. A cumulative sequence of successes/trials can also be given as input.

 #### Bayes Factor
 - BF<sub>10</sub>: By selecting this option, the Bayes factor will show evidence for the alternative hypothesis relative to the null hypothesis.
 This option is selected by default.
 - BF<sub>01</sub> : By selecting this option, the Bayes factor will show evidence for the null hypothesis relative to the alternative hypothesis.
 This is equal to 1/BF<sub>10</sub>.